Econcern

 Econcern was an international holding company, consisting of five operating companies: Ecofys, Evelop, Ecostream, Ecoventures, and OneCarbon.
-These companies delivered solutions for renewable energy (solar energy, wind energy, bioenergy) and carbon credits, with a mission to "ensure a sustainable energy supply for everyone".
+These companies delivered solutions for renewable energy(solar energy, wind energy, and bioenergy) and carbon credits; it was with a mission to "ensure a sustainable energy supply for everyone".
 Econcern employed 1,200 professionals in over 20 countries across the world.

 Bankruptcy

-In May 2009 Econcern filed for Dutch Chapter 11 for suspension of payments, the first step towards bankruptcy, after it failed to agree on refinancing terms on a €150 million corporate loan which matured on 1 April 2009.
+In May 2009, Econcern filed for Dutch Chapter 11 for suspension of payments, the first step towards bankruptcy, after it failed to agree on refinancing terms on a €150 million corporate loan that matured on April 1st, 2009.
 An administrator was appointed by a Dutch court to work with the board to try to identify new financing solutions.
-At stake were assets under development, such as the Belwind and Gode Wind I offshore wind farms, as well as operational assets, such as Q7.
+The assets under development, such as the Belwind and Gode Wind I offshore wind farms, as well as operational assets, such as Q7, were at stake.
 The company went bankrupt in Q3 2009.